Program of Study

 M.A. in Economics.
 Students who meet the following requirements are eligible to be awarded an M.A. in Economics at the time of the A exam (the student can only get one Masters degree at the time of the A exam):

 4 RUs, including the semesters during which the first-year Economics Ph.D. sequence is taken

 A member of the Graduate Field of Economics is on the Special Committee

 Successfully completing the seven-course first-year program in the Field of Economics (currently ECON 6090, 6100, 6130, 6140, 6170, 6190, and 6200) with a grade of B- or better or an explicit waiver from the DGS in Economics.

 Passing the Economics Qualifying Exams in Econometrics, Macroeconomics, and Microeconomic Theory at the level of a Pass for Master’s Degree or better.

-Passing the A Exam in PAM at the Ph.D. level.
+Passing the A Exam in Public Policy at the Ph.D. level.